hertogp/pfx/README.md

-`Pfx.new/1` accepts CIDR-strings which are ultimately processed using erlang's `:inet.parse_address` which, at the time of writing, still honors the ancient linux tradition of injecting zero's when presented with less than four IPv4 digits in a CIDR string.
+`Pfx.new/1` accepts CIDR-strings which are ultimately processed using erlang's `:inet.parse_address` which, at the time of writing, still honors the ancient linux tradition of injecting zero's (rather than appending them) when presented with less than four IPv4 digits in a CIDR string.

     # "d" -> "0.0.0.d"
     iex> new("10") |> format()